“Taking in the good, whenever and wherever we find it, gives us new eyes for seeing and living.”

 She’s a person of fervent integrity, sincerity, and character, who can always be trusted to meet her requirements.
 She’s what you always hope to find in an employee, coworker, and friend — and yet the type that’s most elusive.

-With Camryn, it never mattered if she was sharing a workspace with me in Indianapolis, emailing me blogs from India, or calling me from Denver, she always remained the same — loyal to the people she partnered with and committed to the work she produced.
+With Camryn, it never mattered if she was sharing a workspace with me in Indianapolis, emailing me blogs from India, or calling me from Denver, she always remained the same — loyal to the small businesses in Denver and Colorado Springs she served and committed to the work she produced.

 I’ve said farewell to a lot of people throughout my 20+ career — most times elated to see them pursue their professional and personal goals.
 But candidly and selfishly, there’s a bit more personal sadness than gladness in saying goodbye to Camryn, because I know how hard it is to find someone like her — someone who seeks out the needs around her, serves others with fixated time and attention, and runs after ways to evolve as a person.